ENROLL IN ONE, STUDY IN ALL

 Cornell engineers are motivated, collaborative, compassionate, and intelligent.
 Students are emboldened to break the rules of conventional thought—to think independently and explore new ways to improve the quality of life on our planet.
 The College of Engineering offers incredible depth, with 14 majors and 20 minors you can explore before declaring your major as a sophomore.

-The College of Human Ecology at Cornell examines human life from a scientific, social, and aesthetic perspective.
-Organized around themes and issues that profoundly affect individuals, communities, and the institutions that shape our lives, Human Ecology’s academic programs are interdisciplinary, contemporary, and flexible.
-Some programs have additional admissions requirements, so make sure to check their website for more information.
+The College of Human Ecology at Cornell University examines human life from scientific, social, and design perspectives.
+Organized around the themes that profoundly affect individuals, communities, and the institutions that shape our lives, Human Ecology’s academic programs are interdisciplinary and flexible.
+Our students and faculty use their knowledge to connect the complex variables of life to identify, explore, and respond to contemporary and emerging human challenges.

 The ILR School at Cornell University explores the most pressing issues that affect society, organizations, the economy, and international affairs.
 Industrial and Labor Relations students develop a solid background in the liberal arts and social sciences with required courses in management, economics, psychology, history, law, government, and statistics.
 They are problem solvers, community volunteers, and organization leaders.
 One major, endless possibilities.